-We require electronic applications for all platting projects, except for full subdivisions.
-You can use the DPD Project Portal to submit your electronic plans.
+We require electronic applications for all platting projects.
+You can use the Seattle DCI Project Portal to submit your electronic plans.

 Your project may require State Environmental Policy Act (SEPA) review if you are subdividing property within or near the following environmentally critical areas:

 How long it takes us to review your project depends on how complex it is.
-Our ability to review your project depends on:
+The time it takes us to review your project depends on:

 Find your property information.
 Research your site to help you plan your project.

-Determine restrictions to your project.
+Determine other requirements for your project.
 Research the Seattle Municipal Code (SMC) to determine standards that will apply to your proposal.

 Coordinate with other agencies.
 You may need permits or approvals from other agencies.
 These are the most common agencies you may need to work with for your permit type:

 Prepare your survey and supporting documents.
 You may need to upload technical documents including geotechnical and wetland reports, zoning analysis of existing and proposed structures, 75/80 lot area calculations, and other types of reports.
 Our Tips and code standards provide additional detail on the type of documents we require to review your proposal.

 Be sure to follow the plan and survey requirements and processes outlined in Tip 213A, Application Requirements for Short Subdivisions, and Tip 213B, Application Requirements for Lot Boundary Adjustments.